 The 32” Schulman telescope is dedicated to public use.
 It would be ours for the night.
 He showed us how it works and how to view through the eyepiece.
 It was still broad daylight but we could clearly see a very bright star called Denab in the constellation Sygnus (The Swan).
 Amazing!

-Alan drove our group of 22 would-be astronomers about 4 blocks in the shuttle down to the “visitors center,” which was little more than a converted Army barrack, were he gave us a fine orientation to the solar system, stars, and galaxies.
+Alan drove our group of 22 would-be astronomers about 4 blocks in the shuttle down to the Learning Center where he gave us a fine orientation to the solar system, stars and galaxies.

 Can you believe?
 Standing there watching the setting sun through professional binoculars (yes, we took eye-safety precautions), we all actually saw it … a split second flash of green that appeared to be just above our home in the Tucson Mountains.
 Apparently, it’s an atmospheric phenomenon that occurs under very special conditions.
 Our lucky night!